oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

       ![c hash extension](images/dotnet-obj.png "managed access core")

-3. Access the Autonomous Database Information page, click on **DB Connection**, under Connection String, select **TLS** Option, and copy the connection string into a text file, which we will be using in this Task.
+3. Access the Autonomous Database Information page, click on **DB Connection**, under Connection String, select **TLS** Option, and copy the connection string into a text file or clipboard, which we will be using in the next step.

    ![tls](images/tls.png "tls")

-4. Open the **Program.cs** and copy the sample code contents below and save the file.
+4. Open the **Program.cs** and copy the code contents below and save the file.

       ```
       <copy>